jamescherti/pdfcipher/README.md

 # pdfcipher - A command-line tool for encrypting and decrypting PDF files with password protection.

-pdfcipher is a command-line tool for encrypting and decrypting PDF files using strong password-based encryption.
-It supports setting and removing passwords, ensuring secure document access and distribution.
+The **pdfcipher** command-line tool enables encrypting and decrypting PDF files with robust password-based encryption.
+It allows users to set and remove passwords, ensuring secure access and distribution of PDF documents.

 ## Installation